)

 How to read your electric bill

-Sometimes, reading your electric bill can be a challenge.
-By understanding a few key terms, you can more easily interpret the information on your bill.
+Understanding a few key terms can help you more easily interpret the information on your electricity bill.

 Here are a few phrases to look for when reviewing your electric bill: